2.2 (or international equivalent) in any discipline

 Training in research methods allows you to evaluate policy outcomes, not only in terms of their effectiveness and efficiency, but also their wider socio-economic and political contexts.

-The school is one of the UK's leading centres for teaching and research in the field of social policy, criminology, sociology, cultural studies, health studies, social work and public policy.
+The school's teaching and research focuses on the fields of social policy, criminology, sociology, cultural studies, health studies, social work and public policy.
 You will be taught by researchers with world-leading reputations in these subjects, and our research-led culture allows you to develop your interests in particular themes and topics.

 Qualification and course duration